-Local Workforce Provide LWIBs in partnership with the CEOs with the authority to oversee use of funds and alignment of consolidated Investment Boards programs; provide flexibility to LWIBs in determining how available funds will be distributed in serving targeted (LWIBs) and Chief population groups and addressing labor market needs.
-Elected Officials (CEOs) Provide LWIBs in partnership with CEOs with authority to be innovative in addressing local workforce needs, improving service delivery, and engaging employers in workforce preparation Incentivize LWIBs to collaborate with partners and neighboring Boards to undertake initiatives that address/benefit the regional economy.
-In cooperation with post-secondary education and employers, charge LWIBs with facilitating the expansion of program offerings that prepare job seeker/worker customers for employment in currently available high demand jobs and development of strategies to address long term occupational skill shortages in targeted local industries.
-Provide states with responsibility for maintaining statewide inventory of training providers; provide LWIBs flexibility in determining which training providers will be available for occupational training in local area based on completer cost, trainee employment outcomes, and local labor market data.
-Maintain majority representation of business on the LWIB; encourage increased representation of economic development entities.
-Maintain Youth Council as a separate committee of the WIB to oversee funds available for youth programs and services.
-Maintain separation of Board oversight and delivery of services.
-Program Design and Specify all administrative and program requirements in the Act so as to limit USDOL and state issued regulations, Delivery policies, and procedural directives.
-Maintain one-stop center delivery system that provides multiple points of access for business and job seeker customers within local areas; establish separate infrastructure funding stream that provides adequate support to maintain quality centers that offer current technology and expanded service options and resources.
-Expand mandatory one-stop system partners to include Temporary Assistance to Needy Families and Community Colleges; recognize that physical co-location of partners is not necessary but instead require presence through electronic connectivity.
-Rather than a compliance document, local plans should be a strategic plan that focus on processes related to providing services to employers and job seekers, connecting with economic development, working regionally to more efficiently utilizes and leverage funds, and implementing continuous improvement strategies; metrics included in plan should reflect how funds will be used to serve customers, (e.g., numbers of job seekers and businesses to be served, types of training and services to be provided, etc.), outcomes to be achieved, and return on investment benchmarks; local plans should be developed, approved by and submitted in partnership with CEOs.
-Allocate funds for adults and youth; provide some local flexibility in determining how adult funds are "split" to address needs of economically disadvantaged versus dislocated worker customers; require data based justification as part of local plan to support allocation of resources.
+- Provide LWIBs in partnership with the CEOs with the authority to oversee use of funds and alignment of consolidated programs; provide flexibility to LWIBs in determining how available funds will be distributed in serving targeted population groups and addressing labor market needs. - Provide LWIBs in partnership with CEOs with authority to be innovative in addressing local workforce needs, improving service delivery, and engaging employers in workforce preparation. - Incentivize LWIBs to collaborate with partners and neighboring Boards to undertake initiatives that address/benefit the regional economy. - In cooperation with post-secondary education and employers, charge LWIBs with facilitating the expansion of program offerings that prepare job seeker/worker customers for employment in currently available high demand jobs and development of strategies to address long term occupational skill shortages in targeted local industries. - Provide states with responsibility for maintaining statewide inventory of training providers; provide LWIBs flexibility in determining which training providers will be available for occupational training in local area based on completer cost, trainee employment outcomes, and local labor market data. - Maintain majority representation of business on the LWIB; encourage increased representation of economic development entities. - Maintain Youth Council as a separate entity to oversee funds available for youth programs and services. - Maintain separation of Board oversight and delivery of services.

+Programs should be administered at the local level to assure that employer needs are addressed, workforce activities are linked to economic development activities, and job seeker/worker customers receive services and training that result in employment.
+Federal legislation should establish the framework for program design and delivery and standard requirements related to eligibility, allowable programs/services, reporting, and performance standards but otherwise allow flexibility in how programs are designed to address local needs and encourage local innovation.

+- Specify all administrative and program requirements in the Act so as to limit USDOL and state issued regulations, policies, and procedural directives. - Maintain one-stop center delivery system that provides multiple points of access for business and job seeker customers within local areas; establish separate infrastructure funding stream that provides adequate support to maintain quality centers that offer current technology and expanded service options and resources. - Expand mandatory one-stop system partners to include Temporary Assistance to Needy Families and Community Colleges; recognize that physical co-location of partners is not necessary but instead require presence through electronic connectivity.